emerconnelly/sysadmin/powershell-scripts/Remove-Basic365EmailAuthenticationProtocols/README.md

 ### Disable protocols at the tenant level

 #### Microsot 365
-- this ONLY applies to new accounts, not existing accounts.
+- this ONLY applies to new accounts, not existing accounts (excluding Exchange Online Powershell).
+- Exchange Online Powershell is a bit of a misnomer.
+Read the *learn more*.
 - admin.microsoft.com > Settings > Org settings > Modern authentication > disable all basic authentication protocls
 ![alt text](screenshot2.png)